Domestic Abuse

 When someone tries repeatedly to contact, hurt or upset you, it is called stalking.

-Stalking can happen when somebody knows you, or they are a stranger.
+Stalking can happen with somebody who knows you or a stranger.
 It can include:

 Stalking is dangerous, even if the person stalking insists that they mean no harm.
 If you are being stalked, it is important to let someone know right away.